|Drugs Baron from Fulham Jailed for Over 17 Years|

 Hanley was captured at the Molly Malone's Irish bar in the coastal suburb of Glyfada just before the start of Saturday's tour decider between the British & Irish Lions and Australia on Saturday July 6.

 He had been sought by police since the previous November when they seized 20 kilos of cocaine, 15 kilos of cannabis, 15 kilos of amphetamine and £2.1 million in cash at an address in Fulham.

 Officers from the Serious Organised Crime Agency, or SOCA travelled to Athens to work alongside the Greek Police in the hunt for Hanley.

-Hanley and a 44-year-old Greek woman Chryssi Minadaki, who was also living in Fulham at the time of the police raid, were both arrested on European Arrest Warrants and extradition proceedings are now underway.
+Hanley and his girlfriend, Greek TV station owner and presenter Chryssi Minadaki, 45, who was also living in Fulham at the time of the police raid, were both arrested on European Arrest Warrants and extradited to the UK.

-Hanley had previously been jailed for drug possession in Britain after police found 29kg of cocaine in his car in 1998.
+The court heard that Hanley went back to his criminal ways within months of leaving after prison after nine years.
+He had previously been jailed for drug possession in Britain after police found 29kg of cocaine in his car in 1998.

 He found a source of cocaine in Venezuela and used Fowler's legitimate fruit and vegetable business as a front to bring the drugs into Britain via Greece and Minadaki provided the lorries and the fruit as cover.

 There were plans to use strawberries, cauliflower and broccoli when the police foiled the gang's plot.